SS Rooseboom

+SS Rooseboom was a 1,035 ton Dutch steamship owned by KPM (Koninklijke Paketvaart-Maatschappij (or Royal Packet Navigation Company) of the Netherlands East Indies built in 1926 by Rijkee & Co of Rotterdam, the Netherlands.

 The sinking

 In February 1942 British Malaya and Singapore surrendered to the Imperial Japanese Army.
 Over 100,000 British and British Empire military personnel became prisoners-of-war as well as thousands of civilians.
 A few thousand more escaped to the nearby Netherlands East Indies and from there to Australia, Ceylon or India in any ship that could be found.
 Many of these ships were lost to Japanese attacks among the islands scattered around Sumatra and Java while attempting to escape.
 Rooseboom under Captain Marinus Cornelis Anthonie Boon, was taking around 500 passengers (mainly British military personnel and civilians) from Padang to Colombo in Ceylon.